ChemBAM brings chemistry to life for school children

 Associate Professor in Materials Chemistry

-Supported by the Royal Society of Chemistry and philanthropic gifts from a US alumnus, ChemBAM has reached thousands of children from preschool through A-level with outreach activities, online resources, and toolkits since 2017.
+ChemBAM is supported by the Royal Society of Chemistry and philanthropic gifts from US-based alumnus Mark Astbury and his wife, Megan.
+It has reached thousands of children from preschool through A-level with outreach activities, online resources, and toolkits since 2017.

 Project lead, Zoe Schnepp, said: ‘We set up ChemBAM to respond to research showing that people generally don’t feel positively about chemistry teaching in schools, and don’t always understand the importance of chemistry in our everyday lives.’